pauleveritt/git_tips/my_site.md

 It's a simple site.
 Lots of good tips.
-Especially, for Git and VCS videos.
+Especially, for Git and VCS videos and tutorials.

 And lots of extra paragraphs and sections..
 Maybe a lot of ponies and unicorns.